 If paying off debts isn’t a problem for you (and we should all be so lucky), then you should be looking to build more wealth with your earnings.
-And as we’ve told you before in our article Just Saving Won’t Make You Rich … well, the title’s pretty self-explanatory.
 Putting your money in a low-interest savings account will actually lose you money in the long run, as the rate of inflation greatly outpaces the teeny tiny interest you earn in a savings account.

 So what should you do if you want to increase your wealth?
-As Randell Tiongson says in our Achieving Financial Freedom article, the secret to financial freedom is “spend less than you earn, and invest the difference”.
 When you want to earn more returns, just saving is a bad idea — you should invest your money instead.

 But you might still be intimidated by the world of investing, because of its risks.
 The good news is, you don’t have to be a super expert to make money this way.
 There are investments like UITFs and mutual funds that are beginner-friendly and easy to stick to.
 If you’re feeling up for more rewards at more risk, then venture into the stock market.
-You can also read our articles on how to invest to help you prepare, and you can buy books and do independent research to find the investment tools for you.
+You can also read our articles on how to invest to help you prepare.

 To find out the type of investment that suits you, talk to a financial advisor, or do some more research until you identify the kind of investments you’d be most comfortable with.
 Alternatively, if you sign up for trust funds with banks, they will give you a questionnaire to assess your risk tolerance, and recommend funds accordingly.